-The way all the gangsters who AREN'T connected to Viggo react to John Wick: they all love and respect him!
+The way all the gangsters who aren't connected to Viggo react to John Wick; they all love him!
 The crew at the Continental is excited to see him again!
 And unlike other action films, you get a sense it's less because he's a badass to be feared and more because they genuinely like and respect him.

 Every scene with John and his dog Daisy is adorable, which makes it even harsher when Daisy gets killed.

 When John takes the pit bull home from the veterinarian's office at the end of the film.
 And the last shot of him and the dog is them walking down the same bridge where his wife fell ill.
 It may have been the start of her death, but it was the last moment where John and Helen were truly happy together.

 "Let's go home."

 A blink-and-you'll-miss-it shot of his cage shows that he was slated to be put down.
 John saved his life.

 Marcus checking in on John at Helen's funeral.
 John's out of the life, but Marcus is concerned for his friends.